cilium/cilium/Documentation/gettingstarted/aws.rst

 ----------------------------

 In this case we're going to use a demo application that is used in other guides.
-These manifest will create three microservices applications: *deathstar*, *tiefighter*, and *xwing*.
+These manifests will create three microservices applications: *deathstar*, *tiefighter*, and *xwing*.
 In this case, we are only going to use our *xwing* microservice to secure communications to existing AWS instances.